dsoftwareinc/django-rq-scheduler/README.md

 7. Enter an **Interval**, and choose the **Interval unit**.
 This will calculate the time before the function is called again.

-8. In the **Repeat** field, enter the number of time the job is to be ran.
+8. In the **Repeat** field, enter the number of time the job is to be run.
 Leaving the field empty, means the job will be scheduled to run forever.

 9. Click the **Save** button to schedule the job.